SpeedyWeather/SpeedyWeather.jl/docs/src/examples_2D.md

 and then plotted via `heatmap(lon, lat, vor)`.
 While you can do that to give you more control on the plotting, SpeedyWeather.jl also defines an extension for Makie.jl, see [Extensions](@ref).
-Because if our matrix `vor` here was an `AbstractGrid` (see [RingGrids](@ref)) then all its geographic information (which grid point is where) would directly be encoded in the type.
+Because if our matrix `vor` here was an `AbstractGrid` (see [RingGrids](@ref)) then all its geographic information (which grid point is where) would be implicitly known from the type.
 From the netCDF file, however, you would need to use the longitude and latitude dimensions.

 So we can also just do (`input_as=Matrix` here as all our grids use and expect a horizontal dimension